 Sony Alpha 7C

 One of the coolest new cameras on the market, Sony Alpha 7C packs much of the capabilities of the pricier A7 III into a compact body similar to the A6600.
+Actually, at just 509 grams, this is the world’s lightest full-frame camera.

 A wonderful option for those looking to switch from a smartphone to a proper camera, it delivers stunning professional-quality images & video thanks to its full-frame sensor, improved color science, and Sony’s superior autofocus system.